NeekPizza/iOSBackEnd/README.md

-# iOSBackEnd made for an iOS app to make API calls to access a MongoDB
+# Node.js and Express server with MongoDB.
+Made for an iOS app to make API calls to access a MongoDB